-It may be useful to think of the Web as a market of markets instead of as just one market.
-When we seek, we are not interested in "information" in general; rather we are interested in specific information related to our specific interests and needs.
-Seekers might be in the market for information about, for example, "packaged tour holidays" or "computer hardware suppliers."
+It may be useful to think of the Web as a market of markets, instead of as just one market.
+When we seek, we are not interested in 'information' in general, rather we are interested in specific information related to our specific interests and needs.
+Seekers might be in the market for information about, for example, 'packaged tour holidays' or 'computer hardware suppliers'.
 For these markets, where we expect the demand for information to be great, we would expect the competition for recognition to be great as well.
-Companies would pay high prices for the keyword banners that will ensure them the "top spot" and a search will generate many "hits" for the seekers.
+Companies would pay high prices for the keyword banners that will ensure them the 'top spot' and a search will generate many 'hits' for the seekers.
 In contrast, there are other significantly smaller markets-for information about a rare medical condition, or about services of a local government authority or community.

 In this market of markets, there is likely to be little incentive to ensure inclusion for these small markets, and only a small cost (in loss of participation) for their exclusion.
-Although we do not have empirical evidence, we would expect the law of Pareto to apply (see Sen, 1985).
+Although we do not have empirical evidence we would expect the law of Pareto to apply.
 We could imagine that a high percentage of search requests (say 80%, for argument's sake) are directed to a small percentage (say 20%) of the big markets, which would be abundantly represented in search results.
-Only a small percentage of the search requests (say 20%) might be addressed to the large percentage (say 80%) of the smaller markets, which would be
+Only a small percentage of the search requests (say 20%) might be addressed to the large percentage (say 80%) of the smaller markets, which would be underrepresented.
+This scenario would explain the limited incentive for inclusion and relatively low cost of exclusion.
+We find this result problematic.